| Is

 forget the initial struggles.
 Having a healthier, happier

 pet is a great reward for that bit of extra work.
+This article is provided as a general overview of the topic.

 Always consult your veterinarian for specific information